-For the second quarter of the term ending March 2020, the ratio of planned demand in total sales is estimated at 2.5%.
+For the fourth quarter of the term ended March 2020, the ratio of planned demand in total sales was at 4.2%.
 The Company's target is to raise it to 50% in the fourth quarter of fiscal 2024.

-In the past, the Company succeeded in raising the ratio of service sales from 3% to 40% in 10 years.
+In the past, the Company succeeded in raising the ratio of service sales from 3% to 50% in 10 years.
 Given the business model (BM) transformation in the past, there is a sufficient chance of success in the next shift to BM2.